Shaqiri snatches last-gasp win for Swiss over Serbia

 The result left Brazil, 2-0 winners over Costa Rica, top with four points, ahead of Switzerland on goal difference with Serbia on three.

-Brazil and Serbia meet in their final game while the Swiss face Costa Rica, already eliminated after losing their first two games.
+Serbia must beat Brazil in their final game to qualify without relying on the result of the Swiss game against Costa Rica, who are eliminated after losing their first two games.

-“We had a rollercoaster ride.
-They went 1-0 up and we found our balance in the second half,” Switzerland coach Vladimir Petkovic told reporters.
+“This is football, we did not convert some of our chances,” Serbia coach Mladen Krstajic said.
+“Whether this was a penalty or not, I will not comment on that.

+“We’re in a situation where we need a win against Brazil on and we will focus and do whatever we can to try and win.
+Nothing is impossible in life.”

 Serbia made a flying start and Mitrovic forced Swiss goalkeeper Yann Sommer into an early save with a close-range header.